babeliumproject/flex-embeddable-player/README.md

  This function loads a second video to play it side by side with the previously loaded exercise or response video.

  * The `videoId` parameter specifies the ID of either an exercise or a response (usually response) that need be played side-by-side with the previously loaded video.
-The video player stage gets splitted in two and displaying the previously loaded video on the left and the new video on the right.
+The video player stage gets split in two and displaying the previously loaded video on the left and the new video on the right.
 The videos are "loosely" synchronized to keep the playback as accurate as possible.

 * ```javascript
 bpPlayer.autoPlay(enableAutoplay:Boolean):Void